-3.11.
+- 3.11.
 Requirement 23 of GSR Part 7 [2] requires that plans and procedures necessary for the effective response to a nuclear or radiological emergency are established.
 Thus, arrangements should be made to develop a public communication plan for nuclear or radiological emergencies.
 A methodology for planning is provided in Ref.
-[1][12].

-3.12.
-A public communication plan for a nuclear or radiological emergency should:

-- Be tailored to the chosen public communication strategy and taking into account the relevant potential emergencies derived on the basis of hazard assessments scenarios, that are needed in order to achieve successful communication with the public and other interested parties during a nuclear or radiological emergency; - Set out a clear framework for communication activities and allocate responsibilities and organizational structure, tasks and goals to members of the public communication team;
+[12]. - 3.12.
+A public communication plan for a nuclear or radiological emergency should: - (a) Be tailored to the chosen public communication strategy taking into account the relevant potential emergencies derived on the basis of hazard assessments scenarios, in order to achieve successful communication with the public and other interested parties during a nuclear or radiological emergency; - (b) Set out a clear framework for communication activities and allocate responsibilities and organizational structure, tasks and goals to members of the public communication team;

-3.13.
+- 3.13.
 The exact nature of any emergency cannot be foreseen.
 Therefore, a public communication plan should be considered as operational guidelines for an appropriate response.
-A Public Information Officer (PIO) should be responsible for the strategic planning to complement the response as necessary, based on the public communication strategy and plan, to the specific situation (see para.
+A PIO should be responsible for the strategic planning to complement the response as necessary, based on the public communication strategy and plan, to the specific situation (see para.
 4.11).
-The elements of a public communication plan should include, but not be limited to:

-- A description of the responsibilities and organizational structure of the public communication response; - A description of the available infrastructure and resources; - A list of identified potential spokespersons and technical briefers-as identified at the preparedness stage; - A description of the public communication tasks and a plan for allocating staff to these tasks; - An operational manual that defines actions, based on the public communication strategy, that should be implemented and at what stage they should be implemented during an emergency using the public communication tools.

-3.14.
-A communication plan should be continually reviewed at least once a year updated and revised as necessary during the preparedness phase stage using lessons learned from exercises and responses.
+The elements of a public communication plan should include, but not be limited to: - (a) A description of the responsibilities and organizational structure of the public communication response; - (b) A description of the available infrastructure and resources; - (c) A list of identified potential spokespersons and technical briefers; - (d) A description of the public communication tasks and a plan for allocating staff to these tasks; - (e) An operational manual that defines actions, based on the public communication strategy, that should be implemented and at what stage they should be implemented during an emergency using the public communication tools. - 3.14.
+A communication plan should be reviewed at least once a year and revised as necessary during the preparedness stage using lessons learned from exercises and responses.